wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/4-assign-admin-roles-to-users.md

 Add-AzureADDirectoryRoleMember -ObjectID <ObjectID of the role> -RefObjectId <ObjectID of the user>
 ```

 You must use the **Get-AzureADUser** cmdlet to display the ObjectID of the user that you want to assign the role to.
-For example, you would run the following command to retrieve the ObjectID for Patti Fernandez:<br>
+For example, you would run the following command to retrieve the ObjectID for Patti Fernandez:

 ```powershell
 Get-AzureADUser -ObjectID "PattF@contoso.com"